 For lunch, they tend to eat another barley-based meal, often in the form of balep—a large, round bread that can be made quickly, and thus daily.
 Easily cut up into wedges, it is meant to be shared by the entire family.
 This is often eaten alongside beef or other meats, plus, at times, noodles and/or vegetables.

 As for dinner, it is always kept light in order to not over-tax the body as it prepares to wind down for the day.
 Soup, for this reason, is a common go-to.
 A favourite is Nyingchi’s regional chicken in the pot soup.

 Want to replicate some of these?
 No sweat, just be sure to have stocked your kitchen cabinets with a variety of pots and pans, in different sizes.
 Also, if you have a steamer that can be helpful for veggie dishes.

 For yak butter tea, you should get a Dongmo, which will help you blend the butter into the tea.
 Failing the acquisition of this traditional mixing tool, you can always use a blender.

 Finally, once you’ve made your dishes, if you’re interested in storing your beloved home-cooked bread and dairy using the traditional technique, you’ll need to purchase wooden boxes.

 Ready to dig in?

 If you’re licking your lips in anticipation of trying some of these dishes, we don’t blame you.
-There are a ton of not only delicious but eye-opening meals to try in Tibet.
-Where else would you eat blood sausage?
-It’s such a great opportunity to push yourself past your comfort zone and see yourself grow.
+There are a ton of not only delicious but eye-opening meals to try in Tibet, including the blood sausage yet with different flavors from the ones you eat in parts of Europe, the UK, and the US.
+It's such a great opportunity to push yourself past your comfort zone and see yourself grow.
 Plus, when you get home you can commemorate your travel experience in Tibet with the simple preparation of a few traditional meals.